ISRAEL AND HAMAS: The Facts

 Is Israel really the heartless tyrant it's being made out to be?

-Anyone watching the global media coverage of the current conflict between the State of Israel and Hamas could be excused for forming the view that Israel is some sort of ruthless aggressor – totally focused on eliminating Palestinian civilians in an act of revenge.
+Anyone watching the global media coverage of the current conflict between the State of Israel and Hamas could be excused for having formed the view that Israel is some sort of ruthless aggressor – totally focused on eliminating Palestinian civilians in an act of revenge.
 But is this really what’s happening?

 Let’s look past the media headlines and examine what’s really going on to see if we can separate fact from heavily skewed fiction:

-How did this latest conflict start?
+How did the latest conflict start?

 At 6.30am on the morning of October 7, 2023, Hamas launched an attack on Israel.
 The attack included hundreds of indiscriminately fired rockets, balaclava-clad fighters dropping from paragliders to cross the border, and ground assaults on civilians in their homes, on city streets and at a music festival.
 More than 1,200 people were killed, including a large number of internationals.